-The new Solar Scintillation Monitor from
+The new SSM3 Solar Scintillation Monitor

 The measurement of solar scintillations has been used for several years to determine the atmospheric atmospheric turbulence on or near the ground.
 Such measurements are useful to know the quality of atmospheric ‘seeing’ during high-resolution solar observations.

-The SSM2 is a seeing monitor for the discerning amateur astronomer who observes the sun.
+The SSM3 is a seeing monitor for the discerning amateur astronomer who observes the sun.
 This device determines the seeing value in ArcSec at your particular location.
 It supports the amateur astronomer in finding the best observation sites for solar observation and photography.

 I would like to briefly explain the idea behind building a solar scintillation monitor.
 Seeing is largely dependent on three main factors.